Brecghan/Midstone_Clone/resources/design-document.md

 ## 3. Use Cases

 U1.
-As a MCDP customer, I want to create a personal digital pantry when I join the service
+As a MCDP customer, I want to create a personal digital pantry

 U2.
 As a MCDP customer, I want to be able to add inventory to my pantry

 U3.
 As a MCDP customer, I want to be able to view recipes in the recipe-book

 U4.
-As a MCDP customer, I want to be able to create my own meal plan
+As a MCDP customer, I want to be able to create a meal plan

 U5.
 As a MCDP customer, I want to be able to select recipes and add it to my meal plan